simone-sanfratello/fastify-peekaboo/README.md

 First call to `/home` or `/image` will execute the handler; from second time content will be served straight from the cache without running the handlers.

 Cache storage can be `memory` (ram), `fs`.

+## Storage and dataset

+`dataset` feature allow to have different caches and switching between them.

+Example:

+@todo

+### Upgrade from v.1 to v.2

+If you are using `memory` storage, cache is volatile, no action is required.

+In order to keep cache using `fs` storage:

+- move dir and content from `peekaboo` to `peekaboo/default`
+- done

 ## Settings